ryobase/InitGL/README.md

 # InitGL

+My quick referrence for GLFW with C++ For a quick guide, please see https://cis.gvsu.edu/~dulimarh/Okto/cis367/

 ## Overview
 ### Why another guide?
 There are some great resources available online on the basics of graphics programming with OpenGL.
 Unfortunately, most of them assume that the reader already has all the necessary libraries and software set up beforehand.
 For those not familiarized with the process of setting up a portable C++ project, it can be quite confusing.
 I decided to create this guide in order address that issue.
 By the time you reach the end, you should have everything you need to successfully get started with other OpenGL tutorials.